 Here are all the best whiskey cocktails!
 Pick from these easy classic drinks using bourbon, Scotch, Irish and rye whiskey.

 Got a great bottle of whiskey?
 Let’s make a cocktail!
 Here’s a list of the best whiskey cocktails that’s a true history lesson…so you can count your drinking as learning, too!
-These classic cocktails span the ages: starting in 1688, through the 1800’s to the Prohibition Era and today.
+These classic whiskey drinks span the ages: starting in 1688, through the 1800’s to the Prohibition Era and today.
 Sample from all the classic whiskey cocktails, and then see what modern bartenders are whipping up.
 The cocktail recipes in the list below include:

 There are summer whiskey drinks, and cocktails more suited for fall and winter.
 There are easy whiskey cocktails and craft drinks with more unique ingredients.
 They’re sweet, sour, spicy, spirit-forward, fruity: there’s truly something for everyone, even those on the fence about this spicy spirit.
 Let’s get to the list: because it’s truly something special.

 First up: the most classic whiskey cocktail of them all.
 The Whiskey Sour!
 It's balanced and sweet tart, with the spicy whiskey against the acidity of lemon and the sweetness of simple syrup.
 Use maple syrup to add a nuanced flavor or stick with the traditional simple syrup.
 Try an egg white foam topping to make a Boston Sour.